Kloudmill-Tech/portfolio-site/writing/K8s_in_english.md

 ## Containers Explained

 ----
-:memo: Containers are
+:memo: Containers are lightweight packages that contain an applications dependices, code, drivers.

 ## VMs Explained

 ----
-:memo: Virtural Machines or VMs are ...
+:memo: Virtural Machines or VMs are a full operating system with drivers, applications, graphics cards and more.
+VMs take more resources on their host and are not as scalable compared to containers

 ## Orchestration Explained

 ----
 :memo: Orchestration refers the management of several VMs or Containers simulataneously.
 Its a method of clicking once and deploying a change to many endpoints.

+## Summary

+K8s is used and a management or orchestration tool for contaniners on large enterprise scale.
+Organizations of all sixe utlize k8s to streamline delivery of applications packaged in containers, which allow for shorter time to market and feature updates.